firehist/angular-courses-app/README.md

 *Working based on 05 source code*

-1. Develop the `productFilter` pipe and use it into the product-list view.
+1. Develop the `product` pipe and use it into the product-list view.
 2. Use Component lifecycle to `console.log` a message into the `onInit` event
 3. Add specific style for the product-list component
-4. Add filter to product information (eg: currency, uppercase, etc.)
+4. Add pipe to products `*ngFor` (eg: currency, uppercase, etc.)
+5. Add your custom Pipe `reverse`

 ### 05 - Building Nested Component